danimalabares/cimpa-floripa/README.md

 ``make derived-categories-of-sheaves.pdf``

 but for some reason this isn't working anymore.
-Official Stacks Project repo uses a python script to compile the whole book.
+Official Stacks Project repo uses a python script to compile the whole book, i.e. all tex files in one pdf.
-I didn't manage to set that working, but that would be great if anyone manages to set that working.
+I didn't manage to set that working, but it would be great if anyone figures out how to do it.

 This works: